-If the container humidity is 5% or more above the humidity setpoint, and the KVQ valve has closed to reduce cooling capacity by about 50%, the controller will pulse the electric heaters ON and OFF in addition to energizing (closing) the dehumidify solenoid valve.
-This increases the cooling load on the evaporator coil, thereby lowering the temperature of the entire coil and condensing more moisture from the container air.
+If the container humidity is 5% or more above the humidity setpoint, and the KVQ valve has closed to reduce cooling capacity by about 50%, the controller will pulse the electric heaters ON and OFF.
+This increases the cooling load on the evaporator coil thereby lowering the temperature of the entire coil and condensing more moisture from the container air.